-I once heard a teaching story in which an elder, a grandmother, was asked what she had done to become so happy, so wise, so loved and respected.
+I once heard a teaching story in which an elder, a grandmother, was asked what she had done to become so happy, so wise, so loved, and respected.
 She replied: “It’s because I know that there are two wolves in my heart, a wolf of love and a wolf of hate.
 And I know that everything depends on which one I feed each day.”

 This story always gives me the shivers when I think of it.
 Who among us does not have both a wolf of love and a wolf of hate in their heart?

-I know I do, including the wolf of hate, which shows up in small ways as well as large ones, such when I get judgmental, irritable, pushy, or argumentative.
+I know I do, including the wolf of hate, which shows up in small ways as well as large ones, such as when I get judgmental, irritable, pushy, or argumentative.
 Even if it’s only inside my own mind – and sometimes it definitely leaks out.

-We’ve got these two wolves because we evolved them, because both wolves were needed to keep our ancestors alive.
+We’ve got these two wolves because we evolved them because both wolves were needed to keep our ancestors alive.